Arin-Utkarsh/Crypto-Tracker-koinx/README.md

 Set the type to JSON.
 click on send
-After this data from the csv file will be saved on your database mongodb execute this api with {
+After this data from the csv file will be saved on your database mongodb and use post http method

+execute this api with {
   "timestamp": "2022-09-27 12:00:00"
 } in body part of api